 While it’s not a dealbreaker for Clubhouse fans, but it is always good to be able to express without speaking out.
 For anyone listening in and not wanting or able to give verbal feedback, Twitter Spaces has you covered.
 You can share emojis in a Twitter space.

 Emojis are also a welcome touch because they make the screen slightly more vibrant.
 When you’re listening in on an Instagram Live, seeing the comments and emojis flying-by often adds some warmth to the conversation.

-Twitter Spaces Vs Clubhouse On Privacy
+Twitter Spaces Vs Clubhouse on privacy

 Yet another space where Spaces beats Clubhouse.
 You have the choice to link or not link your contacts to Twitter, and you can use Spaces anyway.
-Clubhouse demands you to link all contacts just to share two invites.
+Clubhouse demands that you link all contacts just to share two invites.

 Having added contacts, people are also being notified of certain unpleasant acquaintances when they join Clubhouse.
 While it’s not that big a deal in most cases, Clubhouse could’ve kept the contact-linking entirely optional.

-What Makes Clubhouse Better Than Twitter Spaces?
+What makes Clubhouse better than Twitter Spaces?

 No app is flawless, so there are also points where Clubhouse is ahead of the curve.
 If we see it as Twitter Spaces vs Clubhouse, Twitter Spaces is a Clubhouse alternative, but here’s where Clubhouse stands out.